 The Barrow Mansion Development Corporation (BMDC) is the steward of the Barrow Mansion, a spectacular 1837 Greek Revival-style building located in the Van Vorst Historic District of Jersey City, New Jersey.
-The structure has been used by the public since 1890.
-The Mansion served briefly as the Jersey City YMCA in the late 19th Century when the billiard room, bowling alley and gym (now theater) were added.
+The building has been in public use since 1890, when the Mansion served briefly as the Jersey City YMCA, after having been in private, residential use before then.
+The billiard room, bowling alley and gym (now theater) were added by the YMCA.
 The property was purchased by St. Matthew's Evangelical Lutheran Church as a clubhouse and parish hall in 1897.